P-Square: 2015–2016: Mawazine Festival and Artiste of the decade

 Omar Es Saidi, a Moroccan radio personality, who spoke exclusively to Saturday Tribune during the All African Music Awards acknowledged P-Square.
 He said, "Moroccans, four-five years ago, did not know about Nigerian music.
 But we decided to introduce Nigerian music with P-Square, D'banj and others.
 I don't know how else to tell you, but Nigerian music is a big success in Morocco.
 P-Square is a big star in Morocco.
 Festival Mawazine is one of the biggest festivals in Morocco.
 P-Square was booked to perform at the festival in 2015.
 It was a huge success."

 In March 2015, it was announced that P-Square would co-headline the annual Mawazine International Music Festival in Morocco, Alongside Jennifer Lopez, Pharrell Williams, Akon, Usher, Maroon 5, and Placebo.
 This would make P-Square the first Afrobeats artistes to perform to over 100,000 spectators at the event since it was founded in 2001.

-In July 2015, P-Square was awarded the honorary "Artistes of the Decade" at the MTV Africa Music Awards 2015, for their cultural impacts in the music industry.
+In July 2015, P-Square was awarded the honorary "Artistes of the Decade" at the 2015 MTV Africa Music Awards, for their cultural impacts in the music industry.

-In August 2015, GLO partnered with Peter of P-Square on a TV competition dance show called #DanceWithPeter, which was broadcast on Africa Magic Urban, AIT, TV3, ORTB & MTV-Base Africa.
+In August 2015, GLO partnered with Peter of P-Square on a TV competition dance show called Dance With Peter, which was broadcast on Africa Magic Urban, AIT, TV3, ORTB & MTV-Base Africa.
 It was intended to bring dancers and entertainers from around the world to showcase their talents for prizes.
 Kelvin Ayanruoh emerged the winner taking home the following rewards: Toyota RAV 4 SUV, N3million cash, and an opportunity of featuring in P-Square's next music video.

-In the same year, P-Square announced their 2015 summer tour in USA/Canada, during the tour they met with the ROC Nations boss, Jay Z and his cousin Bee-High in their Tidal's New York Office for a business deal.
+In the same year, P-Square announced their 2015 summer tour in USA/Canada, during the tour they met with the ROC Nations boss, Jay-Z and his cousin Bee-High in their Tidal's New York Office for a business deal.

-In March 2016, Psquare co-headlined the main stage at the Pal Mundo world festival - the biggest Caribbean and Latin Music Festival in Netherlands, alongside the "Suavenmente" Crooner, Elvis Crespo.

-In the same year, there was rumors of the Twin Brothers Peter Okoye and Paul Okoye going their separate ways.
-However Peter's Personal manager refuted the rumors that the twin brothers are still together, he said, "Peter is still very much with his brother, Changing his name to Mr.P has nothing to do with breaking up with his twin brother or going solo."
+In March 2016, P-Square co-headlined the main stage at the Pal Mundo World Festival in the Netherlands, alongside American merengue singer Elvis Crespo.
+In the same year, there was rumors of P-Square going their separate ways.
+However, Peter's personal manager refuted the rumors that the twin brothers are still together, he said, "Peter is still very much with his brother, Changing his name to Mr.P has nothing to do with breaking up with his twin brother or going solo."
 The Duo's Publicist, Bayo Adetu, also maintained that there is no official statement regarding the viral rumors from the public.

-In September 2016, P-Square later made a comeback with a catchy song titled ‘Bank Alert.’
-It features cameo appearances from Veteran Musician Onyeka Onwenu and Nollywood Veteran, Mr. Ibu.
+In September 2016, P-Square released their comeback single "Bank Alert".
+The music video for "Bank Alert" was directed by Clarence Peters and features cameo appearances from veteran musician Onyeka Onwenu and Nollywood actor Mr. Ibu.